 Rafique, like Gold Pulse, was a son of the all-conquering stallion, Oncidium, who had produced the previous year’s winner, Taras Bulba.
 A $40,000 yearling, he was just one of the ten lots that Bart Cummings had bought for an aggregate $253,500 on the second day of the New Zealand National Yearling Sales in January 1974.
 Amie, the dam of Rafique, was a daughter of the outstanding Le Filou, the stallion that first put Bart Cummings on the training map, and his attraction wasn’t hard to understand.
 Trained by Bill Sanders, Amie had been a high-class race mare who had established a New Zealand record for ten furlongs when winning the Te Awamutu Cup in 2 minutes 1 – 1/5 seconds.
 It’s true that she had failed over the two miles of the Auckland Cup, but she had been good enough to run Udare to a head when beaten over twelve furlongs in the Asian Racing Conference Handicap in the New Zealand record time of 2 minutes 27 – 1/4 seconds, although that record itself was to be broken in a matter of days.
 Amie had even managed to run the minor placing in the prestigious weight-for-age Trentham Stakes behind Ben Lomond.

 Rafique boasted more size and strength than many Oncidiums and his racing debut had been delayed to allow him to grow into his frame.
 It came in June 1975 when he finished second to Bonfield over 1000 metres at Victoria Park in Adelaide.
 Only sparingly raced before the A.J.C.
 Derby, Rafique’s prominence in the betting derived from the fact that the colt had finished full of running in the Rosehill Guineas, coming from a wide fifth on the home turn to claim the minor placing.
-Such was the promise the colt had shown Bart Cummings at home early in his two-year-old season that the famous Adelaide trainer had returned to the New Zealand National Yearling Sales the following year to buy his younger full brother, who had been registered as Ashbah.
+Such was the promise the colt had shown Bart Cummings at home early in his two-year-old season even before he had raced that the famous Adelaide trainer had returned to the New Zealand National Yearling Sales the following year to buy his younger full brother for $24,000, who had subsequently been registered as Ashbah.
 And the year after, Bart went back to buy the next foal, Ruzzeel, for $35,000.
-Both Rafique and Ashbar carried the famous ‘white jacket, brown circles’ of Vic and Lila Peters.
+Both Rafique and Ashbah carried the famous ‘white jacket, brown circles’ of Vic and Lila Peters.

 Doug Messingham joined an illustrious company of Queensland jockeys to win the A.J.C.
 Derby including George Moore, Neville Sellwood, Tommy Hill, Darby McCarthy and Noel McGrowdie and for the itinerant horseman it had been quite a journey.
 Born in the English town of Winchester in 1946, Messingham came to Australia in 1954 with his parents and sister as assisted immigrants.
 The son of a tiler, the prospect of the lad becoming a leading jockey, at the time of his ship landing in Sydney, would have been remote for at the time of leaving England he had never even sat on a horse.
 However, his small stature together with a developing interest in the sport of horseracing in his new homeland suggested the possibility of a career in the saddle.